Chechen–Russian conflict: Chechen insurgency

 Since the end of the Second Chechen War in May 2000, low-level insurgency has continued, particularly in Chechnya, Ingushetia and Dagestan.
-Russian security forces have succeeded in eliminating some of their leaders, such as Shamil Basayev, who was killed on July 10, 2006.
+Russian security forces have succeeded in eliminating some of their leaders, such as Shamil Basayev, who was killed on 10 July 2006.
 After Basayev's death, Dokka Umarov took the leadership of the rebel forces in North Caucasus until his death, owing to poisoning, in 2013.

 Islamists from Chechnya and other North Caucasian republics have been blamed for a number of terrorist attacks throughout Russia, most notably the Russian apartment bombings in 1999, the Moscow theater hostage crisis in 2002, the Beslan school hostage crisis in 2004, the 2010 Moscow Metro bombings and the Domodedovo International Airport bombing in 2011.

 Currently, Chechnya is now under the rule of its Russian-appointed leader Ramzan Kadyrov.
 Though the oil-rich region has maintained relative stability under Kadyrov, he has been accused by critics and citizens of suppressing freedom of the press and violating other political and human rights.
 Because of this continued Russian rule, there were minor guerilla attacks by separatist groups in the area.
 Further adding to the tension, jihadist groups aligned with the Islamic State and Al-Qaeda existed in the region.

+Sociologist Georgi Derluguian described the situation in Chechnya as follows:

+And during the second war, after 1999, the Russians adopted a strategy which they thought was very smart – using elements of the Chechen resistance, who previously fought against the Russians but were lured to the Russian side, as death squads.
+But when you use, basically, pirates and rogues as death squads and you entrust local power to them as the occupational authority, the result is that you destroy whatever is left of regular governance structures.

 Although insurgency between the Russian government and the Chechen militants ended in 2017, elimination of militants continued afterwards.